 The academic year is divided into two semesters (fall and spring semesters) of sixteen weeks each.
 Some programs offer two 8-week terms within the fall and spring semester.
 In addition, there is an annual summer term of eight weeks.
 Tuition and fees must be paid at the beginning of each semester.
-ALL FEES ARE SUBJECT TO CHANGE WITHOUT NOTICE.
+All fees are subject to change without notice.

 Tuition and fees for all students are due at the beginning of each semester and must be paid in full at the Business Office within the first 12 class days of the semester; MSU does not issue paper statements; students are responsible for checking their account in Campus Connection.
-Students who do not pay their tuition and fees in full on or prior to the 12th day of classes are withdrawn from their classes and will incur a readmission fee.
-Please note that tuition policies are subject to change or suspension without advance notice by action of either Minot State University of the North Dakota State Board of Higher Education.
+Students who do not pay their tuition and fees in full on or prior to the 12th day of classes are withdrawn from their classes and will incur a reinstatement fee.
+Please note that tuition policies are subject to change or suspension without advance notice by action of either Minot State University or the North Dakota State Board of Higher Education.